The Outer Worlds 2 Early Access Impressions – Bigger, Bolder, and Closer to New Vegas Than Ever

 Visuals, Performance, and Art Direction

-However, the consensus is clear: turn off ray tracing.
+But what pretty much everyone agrees on: turn off ray tracing.
 One reviewer bluntly wrote,

 “TURN OFF RAY TRACING.
 That ♥♥♥♥ has minimal benefits graphically yet is so detrimental to performance.”